 - The address of the insured, and

 - The Policy period, both beginning and expiry dates.

-If the College has information on file that a member’s liability period has expired and there no new information on file that a member has renewed their liability insurance with their insurer, the College is unable to conclude that a member has active coverage.
+If the College has information on file that a Member’s liability period has expired and there is no new information on file that a member has renewed their liability insurance with their insurer, the College is unable to conclude that a Member has active coverage.